 In modular programs, appeals of final course grades must be made by the fifth (5th) calendar day after the date the grades are mailed from the school.
-After that date the grade becomes final.
+In linear programs, appeals of final course grades must be made by the sixth (6th) calendar day of the subsequent term.
 The Academic Dean/Director of Education may direct a grade to be changed when it is determined by an Appeal Committee that a final grade was influenced by any of the following:

-- 1. A personal bias or arbitrary rationale - 2.
-Standards unreasonably different from those that were applied to other students - 3.
-A substantial, unreasonable, or unannounced departure from previously articulated standards - 4.
-The result of a clear and material mistake in calculating or recording grades or academic progress
+- 1. A personal bias or arbitrary rationale; - 2.
+Standards unreasonably different from those that were applied to other students; - 3.
+A substantial, unreasonable, or unannounced departure from previously articulated standards; - 4.
+The result of a clear and material mistake in calculating or recording grades or academic progress.